cesarferradas/ferrad.as/_posts/2020-11-26-essentialism.md

 ---
-title: "Book Notes: Essentialism by Greg McKeown"
+title: "Book notes: Essentialism by Greg McKeown"
 category: books
 layout: post
 ---

+[Essentialism](https://amzn.to/3l4AeYY) is a book all about focusing on the essential and ignoring life's distractions.
+Here are my brief and unorganised notes of what I ressonated with the most.

 Read a fiction book for 20 minutes in the morning, before starting to worry about the day's professional and personal problems.